jbcodeforce/aws-studies/docs/playground/spark-emr.md

     ![](./images/spark-emr/emr-hadoop-ui.png)

 1. Upload data files (folder upload) to S3 bucket.
+(The data files are in user-data-acg.zip)
-1. use `s3-dist-cp` as a Step to copy data from S3 to HDFS.
+1. Use `s3-dist-cp` as a Step (type: Customer jar) to copy data from S3 to HDFS.
+(This command is defined in `command-runner.jar`).

     ![](./images/spark-emr/s3-dist-cp.png)